-Having already been well known for building farm equipment, general contracting, metal fabrication and commercial/industrial plumbing, Andgar co-owners Andy Mellema and Gary Van Loo were presented with a new challenge in 2002.
-A local dairy farmer was considering a relatively new technology to capture methane from cow manure and turn it into biogas for electricity to send to the power grid.
+In 2002, a local dairy farmer was considering relatively new technology to capture methane from cow manure and turn it into biogas for electricity to send to the power grid.

-Andy and Gary took the idea back to their team, challenging them to use their decades of construction expertise to bring the project to reality.
-After researching different digester technologies all over the world, they found one they could stand behind, a mixed-plug flow digester recently patented by an American company, DVO Inc.
+Andgar co-owners, Andy Mellema and Gary Van Loo, took the idea back to their team, challenging them to use their decades of construction expertise to bring the project to reality.

 The concept of turning farm economics on its head and being able to live their values of stewardship for the planet excited Andy and Gary so much, they went back to the farmer with the designs, diagrams, and cost estimates, and then they did something very unusual for most companies-they invested their own money in the project.